Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 9 min read

 What “650b” Means for Rim and Tire Size

-650b denotes a rim with a 584 mm bead seat diameter (BSD), which yields about a 27.5‑inch wheel once a tire is mounted; the “b” comes from an older French sizing code that differentiated rim/tire width categories.
-In practice, that 584 mm rim characteristic fixes compatibility: you’ll fit tires labeled 650b or 27.5″ and you must match BSDs to avoid bead seating failures.
-Focus on rim characteristics such as internal width and bead profile — they determine which tire options you can safely run and what air volumes you’ll achieve.
+650b denotes a rim with a 584 mm bead seat diameter (BSD), which gives you roughly a 27.5-inch wheel once a tire is mounted.
+The “b” comes from an older French sizing code that separated rim and tire width categories.
+That 584 mm measurement is what fixes compatibility: you need tires labeled 650b or 27.5″, and you must match BSDs to avoid bead seating failures.

 650B Vs 700C: Rim and Tire Size Comparison